ArcaneEngineer/ECS-tutorials/part3.md

 ### Archetypes: what are they?

-An archetype is basically the unique collection of active components which defines an entity.
+An archetype is the unique collection of active components which defines an entity.

 For example, a tank is something that has active `hull`, `turret`, `trackLeft` and `trackRight`components, in addition to the ubiquitous `transform` and `motion` components being active.
 That collection of active component types is the tank _archetype_.
 Anything that shares these active components can also be considered to be a tank.